MarcelHB/devguide/book.md

 Whatever we test, testing always challenges two design aspects:

-* _Testbed-ability_ &ndash; The ability to only look at what we are interested in, keeping away all other side-effects that steal our setup and run time.
+* _Testbed-ability_ &ndash; The ability to only look at what we are interested in, keeping away all other side-effects that also steal our setup and run time.
 * _Observability_ &ndash; The ability to unambiguously look at the detailed effects of our inputs.
 The less we are able to judge with confidence, the worse.

 _Test-driven development/design_ (TDD) is a very good way to train people with little to no experience in writing tests for these two concepts from the very beginning of writing code.
 With some degree of experience, you probably think less in terms of TDD but going for better designing that makes it hard to distinguish how you actually spent your time writing the resulting code &ndash; everything else is more like a dogma.